Battery

 Our firm is proud to have a proven track record of success when it comes to representing our clients in Richmond and the surrounding areas.
 If you’ve been charged with a crime, time is of the essence.
 Take swift action to protect your rights.
 Turn to Janus & Stone, P.C. to protect your name and restore your freedoms today.

 Facing assault and battery charges in Richmond?
 Take action now to defend your hard-earned reputation and good name.
-Call Janus & Stone, P.C. at (804) 265-4441 today to request a free consultation.
+Call Janus & Stone, P.C. at (804) 265-4441 today to request a consultation.

 • Taylor B. Stone Photo